3ds Max Guidelines

 VRayMtl: Reflection Roughness

-The setting Use Roughness in a VrayMtl.
+The setting Use Roughness in a VrayMtl

 VRayMtl: Reflection Color

 It is very rare for real-world non-metallic materials to have a reduced or colored reflection value.
-Exceptions are Silk or Satin fabrics, which sometimes can show colored reflections.
+Exceptions are Silk or Satin fabrics, which can sometimes show colored reflections.

 VRayMtl: Fresnel Reflections